 Kaplan Nursing Admission Assessment

-As of the beginning of the new year 2021, the standardized nursing admission assessment was changed for all nursing programs from the HESI Admission Assessment (A2) to the Kaplan Nursing Admissions Test.
+As of 2021, the standardized nursing admission assessment was changed for all nursing programs from the HESI Admission Assessment (A2) to the Kaplan Nursing Admissions Test.
 The Kaplan Admissions Test evaluates the necessary academic skills essential to students’ success in our nursing programs.
 Skill areas covered on the assessment are reading, math, writing, and science.
 Also, the Kaplan exam will include testing of each candidate’s current level of knowledge of physiology.

-To prepare for the Kaplan Admissions Test, students may consider purchasing the study guide Kaplan Nursing School Entrance Exams: Your complete Guide to Getting Into Nursing School – (Print Book ISBN: 978-1-5062-3454-0) The study guide is available for purchase in the JC Book Store and will also be available in the Library, or for use in the Center for Student Success.
+To prepare for the Kaplan Admissions Test, students may consider purchasing the study guide Kaplan Nursing School Entrance Exams: Your complete Guide to Getting Into Nursing School – (Print Book ISBN: 978-1-5062-3454-0) The study guide is available for purchase online and will also be available in the Library, or for use in the Center for Student Success.

 Kaplan Test Dates – 2023